sindresorhus/electron-context-menu/readme.md

 #### showCopyImageAddress

 Type: `boolean`<br>
-Default: false
+Default: `false`

-Allows to enable or disable the `Copy Image Address` menu item.
+Show the `Copy Image Address` menu item when right-clicking on an image.

 #### showInspectElement